 Leopard tours are one of the biggest operators in TZ, but they have packages ranging from budget camping safaris to all inclusive luxury safaris.
 You will surely find something for you there.
 I seem unable to open their website at the moment, but it is at: www.leopardtours.co.tz.

 Hidden valley safaris may have something suitable for you as well.
 They are not as big as Leopard tours, but they are reliable in my opinion.
 (I think the owner is a former employee at Leopard Tours, but I am not absolutely sure).
-Their website is at www.hiddenvalleysafaris.com over 6 years ago
+Their website is at www.hiddenvalleysafaris.com almost 8 years ago

 I just got back from TZ and we did a safari tour to Tarangire, Lake Manyara, and Ngorongoro through Asali Tours & Safaris.
 We had a wonderful time.
 They have a variety of packages to select from or just let them know what you want to do.

 Speak to Gladys and tell her Relle sent you.

-Gladys@asalitoursandsafaris.com over 6 years agoAnswered by relle via WorldNomads.com
+Gladys@asalitoursandsafaris.com almost 8 years agoAnswered by relle via WorldNomads.com

 There is a wonderful, young, solo safari arranger who runs his own business - Mourice Maqway in Arusha (cell +255 758261856, email email@example.com).
 Mourice is absolutely someone you can trust to arrange trips that meet your individual needs - extremely reliable, excellent English, and just a sweetheart to travel with.
 Very important, he is a safe driver and very handy as a mechanic in case anything breaks down (very useful in Africa in general).
 If you are in Tanzania for work, volunteering, or studies - he is great for short one or two day trips as well as longer adventures.
 He is well connected with others so can arrange help with in-country airlines (like Precision Air) or other travel groups.
 Our university has sent many faculty members to Tanzania and Mourice has helped many of us arrange both airport pick-ups and safaris in the Northern region.
-So if you'd rather support a local individual at a reasonable rate rather than a commercial group - this is someone many of us can recommend highly. over 6 years agoAnswered by L.Chen, Univ. of California SanFrancisco via Travellr.com
+So if you'd rather support a local individual at a reasonable rate rather than a commercial group - this is someone many of us can recommend highly. almost 8 years agoAnswered by L.Chen, Univ. of California SanFrancisco via Travellr.com